Jean-Louis Billon

-Jean-Louis Billon (born 8 December 1964) is an Ivorian politician.
-He’s an actor of the political and economic life of Côte d'Ivoire, former Minister of Commerce.
-He is married to Henriette Gomis since 1994.
+Jean-Louis Billon (born 8 December 1964) is an Ivorian politician and businessman who served as Minister of Commerce from 2012 to 2017.
+He has been married to Henriette Gomis since 1994.

 Early life and education

 Billon spent his childhood between Abidjan and Dabakala, the birthplace of his father (Pierre Billon).
 He obtained a Master in Business Law at the University of Montpellier and a degree from the Institute of Higher National Defence Studies.

+Jean-Louis Billon is also the founder of the Jean-Louis Billon Foundation, which focuses on education and healthcare initiatives in Côte d'Ivoire.

 He got his masters in International Business Management at the University of Florida.
 He began his career in Wisconsin, as sales manager of Grace Cocoa.

 In 2001, he took the head of the family business and became mayor of Dabakala, a position he held until his appointment to the chair of the Regional Council of Hambol in 2013.

 Economic involvement

 Jean-Louis Billon was named socioeconomic adviser in 2001, Vice-President of the WAEMU Regional Chamber in 2002 and Vice President for West Africa of the Permanent Conference of African and Francophone Consular Chambers in 2004.

 That same year, he participated with some members of the Ivorian civil society (CSCI) to the development of scenarios, in order to help the country to emerge from the crisis.
 Indeed, he launched a campaign across Europe and emerging countries, for example with a meeting at the MEDEF in Paris on 26 May 2008, where he was asking for the return of French investors in Ivory Coast.

 In 2009 he became Chairman of the Board of Directors of UBA Bank.